 - Appropriate swimwear (boys no speedos, girls no less back coverage bottoms)

 - Wicking towel (quick drying)

 - Small pillow

 - Compact camp chair

-- Sun Screen / Bug repellent
+- Sun Screen/Bug repellent

-- Compact sleeping bag and bottom sheet for bed
+- Compact sleeping bag and bottom sheet for bed and/or crash pad

-- Headlamp and/or lightweight camp light
+- Headlamp and/or lightweight inflatable solar camp light

 - Insulated canteen

-- Travel games: cards, and such
+- Travel game: cards, and such.
+NO FORTNITE!

 - Good Attitude